andrewrapp/arduino-remote-uploader/README.md

 It's also quite cost-effective: the Microchip EEPROM costs $1.
 Arduino Pros can be found online for about $3 each.
 Nordic radios can be found for about $1 online.

 Here's a prototype I built to control my garage door.
-A Modern Device RBBB performs the programming while the app runs on the Arduino Pro.
+A Modern Device RBBB performs the programming while the app runs on a Arduino Pro.
 I'm using an Arduino XBee shield just for the XBee socket and 3.3V conversion.

 <img src="https://github.com/andrewrapp/arduino-remote-uploader/blob/master/resources/garage-door-prototype.jpeg?raw=true"/>